JSY-Ben/Highlands-Exam-Portal/README.md

 ExamSubs is a lightweight PHP/MySQL web portal for managing exam submissions for an education institution.
 Students can upload required files through a simple form, while staff can define exams, including what files and file types are expected to be submitted, collect submissions, and review uploaded materials from a dedicated dashboard.
 The system keeps uploads organised by exam and submission to make retrieval and auditing straightforward.

+Instructions for staff/student usage are available in the INSTRUCTIONS.md file included in this repo.

 ## Setup

 1. Create a MySQL database (default name `exam_portal`).